 Albuquerque Flowers Photos on Film

 When I first started shooting flowers at the ABQ BioPark, most of my work was done on film.
 In particular, Kodak Ultra 400, a tightly grained negative film with wide exposure latitude and vibrant color.
 The truth was, at that time (about a decade ago), affordable digital cameras simply weren’t able to capture the dynamics of color and range that film at its best was capable of.
-Although, I’ve now come to believe that advances in raw processing software has overcome many of those limitations.
+Although, I’ve now come to believe that advances in raw processing software have overcome many of those limitations.
 Here is a photo shot with a Minolta X-570 film SLR, Kodak Ultra 400 (400 ISO), and Vivitar 70-150mm 1:f3.8 Auto Zoom.
 Modest equipment.
 But I do love the results!

 Here is another flower photo from the ABQ BioPark captured using the same film setup.
 I was sorry to see Kodak discontinue this film as it was a beautiful tool for capturing flower photos with lots of dynamic range and color.